Comparing the Notions of Opacity for Discrete-Event Systems: Introduction

 The fact that checking opacity for DESs is \PSpace-complete was known for some of the considered notions~\cite{JacobLF16}.
 In particular, deciding current-state opacity, initial-state opacity, and language-based opacity were known to be \PSpace-complete, deciding K-step opacity was known to be \NP-hard, and deciding infinite-step opacity was known to be \PSpace-hard.
 Complexity theory tells us that any two \PSpace-complete problems can be transformed to each other in polynomial time.
 In other words, it gives the existence of polynomial transformations between the notions of opacity for which the verification is \PSpace-complete.
 However, the theory and the \PSpace-hardness proofs presented in the literature do not give a clue how to obtain these transformations.
 Therefore, from the complexity point of view, our contribution is not the existence of the transformations, but the construction of specific transformations.
 Since the presented transformations preserve determinism and the number of observable events, they allow us to present stronger results than those known in the literature~\cite{JacobLF16} that we summarize in Table~\ref{table01}.

-The transformations further allow us to improve the algorithmic complexity of deciding language-based opacity, infinite-step opacity, and K-step opacity.
-In the case of language-based opacity, Lin~\cite{Lin2011} suggested an algorithm with complexity $O(2^{2n})$, where $n$ is the number of states of the input automaton.
+The transformations further allow us to improve the algorithmic complexity of deciding language-based opacity, infinite-step opacity, and K-step opacity, although we do not use the transformations themselves, but rather the deeper insight into the problems they provide.
+For language-based opacity, Lin~\cite{Lin2011} suggested an algorithm with complexity $O(2^{2n})$, where $n$ is the number of states of the input automaton.
 In this paper, we improve this complexity to $O((n + m\ell) 2^n)$, where $\ell=|\Sigma_o|$ is the number of observable events and $m \le \ell n^2$ is the number of transitions in the projected automaton of the input automaton.
 For infinite-step opacity and K-step opacity, the latest results are by Yin and Lafortune~\cite{Yin2017} who designed an algorithm for checking infinite-step opacity with complexity $O(\ell 2^{2n})$, and an algorithm for checking K-step opacity with complexity $O(\min\{\ell 2^{2n},\ell^{K+1} 2^{n}\})$.
 In this paper, we suggest a new algorithm for deciding infinite-step opacity with complexity $O((n + m\ell) 2^n)$, and a new algorithm for checking K-step opacity with complexity $O((K+1)2^n (n + m\ell^2))$.
-The results are summarized in Table~\ref{table01}.
+Notice that $K$ is bounded by $2^n-2$, since an $n$-state automaton is infinite-step opaque if and only if it is $(2^n-2)$-step opaque~\cite{Yin2017}.
+Consequently, our algorithm improves the complexity if $K$ is either very large (larger than $2^n-2$) or polynomial with respect to $n$; otherwise, the two-way observer technique of Yin and Lafortune~\cite{Yin2017} is more efficient, and it is a challenging open problem whether its complexity can be further improved.
+All our results are summarized in Table~\ref{table01}.